TITLE 56: LABOR AND EMPLOYMENT

 SECTION 2760.115 RECORDS WITH RESPECT TO EMPLOYMENT

-a) Each employing unit shall preserve existing records with respect to employment, and shall establish, maintain and preserve such records, indicating the data herein set forth in subsection (c).
+a) Each employing unit shall preserve existing records with respect to employment, and shall establish, maintain and preserve those records, indicating the data set forth in subsection (c).

-b) Such records shall be preserved for five years after they have been made, provided that if a determination and assessment of contributions, interest and penalties is made, or an action for the collection of contributions, interest or penalties is brought, records pertaining to the period or periods covered by such determination and assessment or action shall be preserved until the determination and assessment or action has become final, or has been cancelled or withdrawn.
-(Ill.
-Rev. Stat.
-1983, ch.
-48, par.
-631)
+b) These records shall be preserved for five years after they have been made.
+However, if a determination and assessment of contributions, interest and penalties is made, or an action for the collection of contributions, interest or penalties is brought, records pertaining to the period or periods covered by such determination and assessment or action shall be preserved until the determination and assessment or action has become final, or has been cancelled or withdrawn.
+[820 ILCS 405/1801]

 c) The records set forth in subsection (a) shall show: